fluchive/wordle/readme.md

 ## Resetting Wordle

-If you'd like to reset Wordle and lose all your progress for the day and all your stats you will need to find `acebos.github.io` in your browser settings.
+If you'd like to reset Wordle and lose all your progress for the day and all your stats you will need to find the URL in your browser settings.
 [Here's a tutorial for clearing your cache for a specific site like Wordle.](https://12ft.io/proxy?q=https%3A%2F%2Fthefilibusterblog.com%2Fsbros-wordle-kak-ochen-legko-ochistit-wordle-en%2F)

 ## Disclaimer